-A mighty revival spirit is urgently needed in America and other once godly nations.
-A fresh outpouring of God's Spirit is needed to stir up memories of previous commitments to God.
-There is a need for renewed attention, interest, and pursuit of such; to reawaken as well as bring others into the fold.
+Mighty revival spirit is urgently needed with a fresh outpouring of God's Spirit for salvation of souls and to stir up memories of previous commitments to God.
+There is a need for renewed interest and pursuit of such; to reawaken as well as bringing others into the fold!

-Jesus, in addressing the religious of His day said: Well did Isaiah prophesy of you, saying, this people draws near to me with their mouth, and honors me with their lips; but there heart is far from me.
-But in vain do worship me, teaching for doctrines the commandments of men (Matthew 15:7-9).
-He recognized a mere show of religion rather than a deep-rooted and life-changing commitment.
+Jesus, in addressing the religious of His day, said: You hypocrites, well did Isaiah prophesy of you, saying, this people draws nigh (near) to me with their mouth, and honors me with their lips; but their heart is far from me.
+But in vain they do worship me, teaching for doctrines the commandments of men (Matthew 15:7-9).
+He recognized a mere show of religion rather than a deep-rooted life-changing commitment.

 It had allowed a state of contentment to settle in; seeing no need to further its spiritual growth.
 In our modern day setting we are seeing a similar path of contentment; with no desire to witness a fresh outpouring of God's Spirit.

-Scripture tells of the Day of Pentecost: where about 120 were gathered together, all in one accord (or purpose of mind).
-And there came a sound from heaven, as a rushing mighty wind, and filled all the house where they were setting.
+Scripture reveals: And when the day of Pentecost was fully come, they were all with one accord (purpose) in one place.
+And suddenly there came a sound from heaven, as a rushing mighty wind, and filled all the house where they were setting.
 And there appeared to them cloven (divided) tongues of fire, and it sat upon each of them.
-And they were all filled with the Holy Ghost (or that of God's Spirit), and began to speak with other tongues, as the Spirit gave them utterance (Acts 2:1-4).
+And they were all filled with the Holy Ghost (that of God's Spirit), and began to speak with other tongues, as the Spirit gave them utterance (Acts 2:1-4).

-It is sad that there appears to be a downward trend, in many Western churches, of the welcoming of God's Spirit; while in many Third World nations the power of God's Spirit is very much present, because He is fresh and revealing to them!
-One example is the missionary efforts of "South American Call" that is seeing a great move of God on the Amazon River in Peru.
+It is sad that there appears to be a downward trend of welcoming God's Spirit; while in many Third World nations the power of God's Spirit is very much present, because He is fresh and revealing to them!
+One example is the missionary effort I am personally aware of: "South American Call" that is seeing a great move of God on the Amazon River in Peru.

-A Sunday school commentary noted: The Pentecostal movement is now being tempted to pursue social status rather than sanctification; financial security rather than sacrifice; prestige rather than the presence of God; and respectability rather than the moving of the Holy Ghost (or that of God's Spirit).
+It was noted that the Pentecostal movement is now being tempted to pursue social status rather than sanctification; financial security rather than sacrifice, prestige rather than the presence of God, and respectability rather than the moving of the Holy Ghost (God's Spirit).

 General Booth of the Salvation Army stated: I consider the chief dangers that confront the coming century will be Religion without the Holy Ghost; Christianity without Christ; Forgiveness without regeneration; Morality without God; and Heaven without Hell.

-Many older saints of God have witnessed the decline in the church of its former days; while those who have not been around to witness such are content with things as they are (Ezra 3:10-13).
-America, and other once godly nations, have not only seen an erosion of the church; and its previously held convictions, but a new generation of believers who no longer adhere to the teachings of the past coming into leadership.
+Many older saints of God have witnessed a decline in the church; while those who have not been around to witness such are content with things as they are!
+We have not only seen an erosion in the church in many nations; of previously held convictions, but a new generation of believers who no longer seek the teachings and inspirations of the past.

-I have been in the church for 40 years since the day of my salvation; and have seen a vast change since my earlier days.
-Worldliness; in lifestyle and manner of dress, has drawn it further beyond its former recognition.
-Worldly allurements have come into acceptance; with little difference from the world, other than a profession of faith in Christ.
+I have been in the Pentecostal realm for 44 years, since the day of my salvation, and have seen a vast change since my earlier days.
+Worldliness has drawn it further from its former state.
+Worldly allurements have come into acceptance; with little noticeable difference in those of the world and those who profess faith in Christ.
 One man of God noted: The Church use to set an example for the world but now the world is setting an example for the Church.

-We need a fresh outpouring of God's Spirit; a mighty revival spirit within the church, to awaken it to its need of sanctification (or being set apart unto God).
-Many who attend God's house, even in the Pentecostal realm, are completely aware of what a movement of God's Spirit is all about.
+We need a fresh outpouring of God's Spirit; a mighty revival spirit within the church, to awaken it to its need of sanctification (being set apart unto God).
+Many who attend God's house, even in the Pentecostal realm, are completely unaware of what a movement of God's Spirit is all about!

-There is a need for a renewal of hearts and lives; a mighty revival spirit instilled in the life of believers, as well as new converts coming into the fold.
-There are those who have never grasped the significance of a separated (or sanctified) life in Christ.
+There is a need for a renewal of hearts and lives; a mighty revival spirit instilled in the life of believers, as well as new converts coming into the fold!
+There are those who have never grasped the significance of a separated (sanctified) life in Christ.

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.